 He was the trial attorney in two published cases which effected significant changes in California law: People v.
 Myers (1998) 61 Cal.App.4th 328, 71 Cal.Rptr.2d 518 (self defense) and People v.
 Howard (2005) 34 Cal.4th 1129, 23 Cal.Rptr.3rd 306 (felony murder).

-He is Certified as a Specialist in Criminal Trial Advocacy by the National Board of Trial Advocacy, and is Certified as a Specialist in Criminal Law by the State Bar of California Board of Legal Specialization.
+He is Certified as a Specialist in Criminal Trial Advocacy by the National Board of Trial Advocacy, and is Certified as a Specialist in Criminal Law by the State Bar of California.
 In 2009, he became the first criminal law attorney from the San Joaquin Valley to be named a Fellow of the Litigation Counsel of America.

 He is AV Preeminent Peer Review Rated by Martindale-Hubbell.
 He is a Barrister of the Order of Centurions and a member of the National Trial Lawyers.
 He is listed in Marquis Who's Who in America, Marquis Who's Who in American Law, and Super Lawyers.